Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Desember 2025 16.37.59 UTC
+- WIB: Senin, 8 Desember 2025 17.35.54 UTC
-- WITA: Senin, 8 Desember 2025 17.37.59 UTC
+- WITA: Senin, 8 Desember 2025 18.35.54 UTC
-- WIT: Senin, 8 Desember 2025 18.37.59 UTC
+- WIT: Senin, 8 Desember 2025 19.35.54 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

 Kategori: friendship